BinChen68/BinChen.github.io/_pages/about.md

   - /about.html
 ---

 I am Bin Chen, I am a Master student (2022 Fall) at Shanghai University, majoring in Computer Science.
-I am advised by Prof. Hao Wang.
+I am advised by Dr. Hao Wang.
 I am interested in ...

 More
 ======